Optimal approximation for unconstrained non-submodular minimization: Approximately submodular minimization

+Proposition \ref{prop:Decomposition-alpha-gen} generalizes the result of \citep[Theorem 18]{cunningham1983} showing that any submodular function can be decomposed into the difference of a non-decreasing submodular function and a non-decreasing modular function.
+When $H$ is submodular, the decomposition in Proposition 1 recovers the one from \cite{{cunningham1983}}, by simply choosing $\alpha = \beta = 1$.
+The resulting violation of submodularity is $\epsilon_H = 0$, and $G'$ is not needed.

 Computing such a decomposition is \emph{not} required to run PGM for minimization; it is only needed to evaluate the corresponding approximation guarantee.
-The construction in the above proof requires computing the maximal $\alpha$-weak DR-submodularity violation $\epsilon_H$ of $H$, which is NP-hard in general.
+The construction in the above proof uses the maximum violation $\epsilon_H$ of $\alpha$-weak DR-submodularity of $H$, which is NP-hard in general.
 However, when $\epsilon_H$ or a lower bound of it is known, $F$ and $G$ can be obtained in polynomial time, for a suitable choice of $G'$.
 Proposition \ref{ex:(1,beta)-mod} provides a valid choice of $G'$ for $\alpha = 1$.
-Any modular function can be used for $\alpha < 1$. \\
+Any modular function can be used for $\alpha < 1$.

-\begin{restatable}{proposition}{primePropExWeakMod} Given $\beta \in (0,1)$, let $G'(S) = g(|S|)$ where $g(x) = \tfrac{1}{2} a x^2 + (1- \tfrac{1}{2} a) x$ with $a = \frac{\beta - 1}{d-1}$.
+\begin{restatable}{proposition}{primePropExWeakMod} Given $\beta \in (0,1)$, let $G'(S) = g(|S|)$ where $g(x) = \tfrac{1}{2} a x^2 + (1- \tfrac{1}{2} a) x$ with $a = \tfrac{\beta - 1}{d-1}$.
 Then $G'$ is non-decreasing $(1,\beta)$-weakly DR-modular, and is strictly submodular, with $\epsilon_{G'}= \min_{i \in V, A \subset B \subseteq V \setminus i} G'(i|A) - G'(i|B)= -a >0$. \end{restatable}

-The lower bound on $\epsilon_H$ and the choice of $\alpha, \beta$, and $G'$ will affect the approximation guarantee on $H$, as we clarify later.
+The lower bound on $\epsilon_H$ and the choice of $\alpha, \beta$ and $G'$ will affect the approximation guarantee on $H$, as we clarify later.
 When $H$ is far from being submodular, it may not be possible to choose $G'$ to obtain a non-trivial guarantee.
 However, many important non-submodular functions do admit a decomposition which leads to non-trivial bounds.
-We call such functions {approximately} submodular.\\
+We call such functions \emph{approximately} submodular, and provide some examples in Section \ref{sect:Application}.

 In what follows, we establish a connection between approximate submodularity and approximate convexity, which allows us to derive a \emph{tight} approximation guarantee for PGM on Problem \eqref{eq:NonSubMin}.
-All omitted proofs are given in Appendix \ref{sect:AppApproxProofs}.
+All omitted proofs are in the Supplement.